pepeeino/meus-codigos/projeto/readme.md

 ### XSS-TESTER

-xss-tester needs a lot of adjustments, mainly because I try to use js and python together, and as I don't know Python very well I used an AI for the codes, this could have caused a lot of confusion for me, which could have caused a lot of errors scripts
+xss-tester needs a lot of adjustments, mainly because I try to use js and python together, and as I don't know Python very well I used an AI for the codes, this could have caused a lot of confusion for me, which could have caused a lot of errors scripts, I also kind of forgot to add the part where you download your payloads file, this has to be added, I'll probably add it on Saturday

 ps: if you want to help me with that there are my discord: bom_d_mais_ser_monogamico or pepeeino